Serena Chopra

 Eye-to-Eye Visual Arts Gallery, New Delhi India, 2004

-Delhi Photography Festival, Women Photographers from SAARC Countries Italian Cultural
+Delhi Photography Festival, Women Photographers from SAARC Countries, Italian Cultural Center, New Delhi India, 2005

-Photographing the Street: Afghanistan, Bangladesh, India, Maldives, Nepal, Pakistan and
+Photographing the Street: Afghanistan, Bangladesh, India, Maldives, Nepal, Pakistan and Sri Lanka, 2011

 France Heritage, Bonjour India Festival, New Delhi 2013